Applying to BMet for University-Level Study

 Application timeline and deadlines

 Please click here to see application timeline.
-We encourage you to apply by 18:00 on 15th January 2021, the initial deadline set by UCAS, but don’t worry if you miss this deadline as it’s not too late.
+We encourage you to apply by the initial deadline set by UCAS, but don’t worry if you miss this deadline as it’s not too late.
 Please submit your application to us as soon as possible.

 After you apply